 Pineville is a very small city located in the state of Kentucky.
 With a population of 1,762 people and three constituent neighborhoods, Pineville is the 203rd largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Pineville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pineville is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pineville who work in office and administrative support (19.49%), healthcare suport services (9.93%), and sales jobs (8.82%).
+Overall, Pineville is a city of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Pineville who work in office and administrative support (16.93%), food service (8.69%), and teaching (8.24%).

-Pineville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Pineville does not have a public transit system used by locals to get to and from work.

 The people who call Pineville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pineville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pineville include English, German, French , and Scottish.